| Howdy Ya'll! |

 Here's a little tutorial on how they work.
 No, I'm not saying that you should use these guys.
 That's

 your decision.
 For me, they work great on the thin sheet metal, but not on the thicker stuff.
-You'll need the

-traditional C-Frame whack-a-rama or
+You'll need the traditional C-Frame whack-a-rama

-the DRDT, sold by ExperimentalAero.
+or the DRDT2.
 If I had the

 Some guys have been asking how the Pop Rivet Dimplers work, so here goes.
 All you need it is a standard

-matter which one you get.
+Pop-Rivet gun.
 Then you'll need some "6d" 1 7/8 inch coated sinker nails or you can use some "6d"

 finish nails (with the small head).
 Ether one is fine.
 Last, but certainly not

 Oh yeah, one more thing, a little hand strength helps as well.
+NOTE: Sometimes the point of the nails won't go through the

 Every Pop-Rivet Gun comes with several heads on them.
 Just pick out the one